 There’s a saying that says fall is a southerner’s gift for surviving summer.
-If that is indeed true, North Alabama’s fall gift is gorgeous, vibrant fall foliage.
-And North Alabama has many breathtaking spots to see some colorful scenery.
+If that is indeed true, North Alabama’s fall gift is gorgeous, vibrant fall foliage, and north Alabama has many breathtaking spots to see some colorful scenery.
 Peak time for fall color in north Alabama is anywhere from the second week in October to the first week in November, so make your plans to see all the reds, oranges, and yellows while you can!

 Upload your north Alabama fall color pics!
 We'll use your pics on our website and social media platforms, giving you credit, of course!

 Horton Mill, Easley, or Swann covered bridges, Mardis Mills Falls, Palisades Park, and Rickwood Caverns State Park are the best places near the Oneonta area where you can see some amazing fall foliage.

 Cherokee Rock Village, Little River Canyon National Preserve, Terrapin Creek, and Yellow Creek Falls will not disappoint when you're searching for fall color.
 Hike to the top of Cherokee Rock Village to see a beautiful view of Weiss Lake and the fall color surrounding it, and a drive along the Canyon Rim Road in Little River Canyon is gorgeous in the fall.
 You'll have plenty of places to pull over and look out into the Canyon, too.

 Cane Creek Canyon Nature Preserve, Spring Park, and the Natchez Trace are all absolutely gorgeous during the fall.
 You can hike the almost 18 miles of trails at Cane Creek Canyon and see the breathtaking overlook that's sprinkled with oranges, yellows, and reds.
 Take a drive along the Natchez Trace to see even more beauty.